 A Security Tech Stack should always be factored in considering the application framework with a proactive approach.

 Cost of Development

 A security stack with an array of different technologies also necessitates the recruitment of specialized personnel.
-It is essential to keep your security stack minimal and straightforward to reduce your application’s overhead of administering security.
+Therefore, it is essential to keep your security stack minimal and straightforward to reduce your application’s overhead of administering security.

-As a result, you should review your firm’s long-term architectural strategy as you select your security tools to ensure the stack covers all future expansion plans and end-point devices without disruptions.
+As a result, you should review your firm’s long-term architectural strategy and approach to threat detection as you select your security tools to ensure the stack covers all future expansion plans and end-point devices without disruptions.

 Time to Market

 Your choice of a cybersecurity tech stack significantly affects development time since most of these tools are designed to provide periodic failsafe checks.
 More so, the perfect security layer should not slow down your applications during runtime.
 Even if you are not delivering an MVP, an overly complicated security stack may dull the user experience by making the application heavier.

 Staff Technical Skills and Abilities